Skip to Main Content

 Authority and Responsibilities

-1. Review, discuss and accept, as the Committee deems appropriate, the Authority/Corporation’s Annual Budget and financial plans and any changes thereto.
+1. Annual Budget and financial plans and any changes thereto.

-5. Review, discuss and accept, as the Committee deems appropriate, the Authority/Corporation’s proposals for toll rate and fee adjustments.
+5. Proposals for toll rate and fee adjustments.

-6. Review, discuss and accept, as the Committee deems appropriate, the Authority/Corporation’s proposals for modifications to various financial guidelines, including, but not limited to, Guidelines for Entering Into Payment Agreements.
+6. Proposals for modifications to various financial guidelines, including, but not limited to, Guidelines for Entering Into Payment Agreements.

-7. Review, discuss and accept, as the Committee deems appropriate, the Authority/Corporation’s proposed General Revenue and State Supported Debt bond transactions and hedge transactions.
+7. Proposed General Revenue and State Supported Debt bond transactions and hedge transactions.

-8. Review, discuss and accept, as the Committee deems appropriate, the Authority/Corporation’s policies and/or practices with regards to risk assessment and management, including policies and/or practices governing the process by which the Authority/Corporation’s exposure to risk is handled.
+8. Policies and/or practices with regards to risk assessment and management, including policies and/or practices governing the process by which the Authority's exposure to risk is handled.

 Other Responsibilities